kevinwang09/plane_variants/README.md

 3. Produce some diagnostic statistics, including SHAP values on the images.
 4. Evaluate the classification results to ensure there isn't any inherent bias.

+Updates

++ 01 May 2022: A number of the downloaded images are not of the exterior of the plane itself, but vary between the interior or other parts of the plane.
+The `mobilenet_v2` model was used to make predictions on these images with the attempt to filter these out in later analysis.

 # Phase 2: Extending model to handle multiple classes of plane models

 This is the multi-class extension of stage 1.
 The reason that this is done is stages is the size of the data is much larger and will require longer training time.